A nonparametric test for a constant correlation matrix: Appendix

-We are not interested in the exact (and cumbersome) structure of these matrices, but we observe that $D_2$ contains all $\left(p+\frac{p(p+1)}{2}\right)$-dimensional unit vectors and $D_3$ contains all $\left(\frac{p(p+1)}{2}\right)$-dimensional unit vectors (weighted with some constants) in its columns.
+We are not interested in the exact (and cumbersome) structure of these matrices.
+But we observe that $D_2$ contains all $\left(p+\frac{p(p+1)}{2}\right)$-dimensional unit vectors and $D_3$ contains all $\left(\frac{p(p+1)}{2}\right)$-dimensional unit vectors (weighted with some constants) in its columns.
 Thus, $D_2$ and $D_3$ have full column rank.
+Together with Assumption \ref{limit}, this implies that $D_3 D_2 D_1^{1/2}$ has full column rank.
+Consequently, $D_3 D_2 D_1 D_2 ' D_3 '$ is invertible and positive definite.